Discover how your gifts make a difference in the lives we touch

 Providing charitable care for those in need

-In 2015, Genacross Lutheran Services, formerly known as Lutheran Homes Society, provided in excess of $4.7 million in charitable care and community benefits.
+In 2017, Genacross Lutheran Services provided nearly $6.5 million in charitable care and community benefits.
 Charitable care is defined as the difference between our rates for services and the rates paid by third-party insurers, private pay, and governmental agencies, including Medicaid and Medicare.
 Through charitable care, Genacross subsidizes the cost of uncompensated resident and care recipients’ services.
 Through community benefits, Genacross provides free or discounted care to the uninsured, underinsured, low-income, and indigent care recipients.

 While it is the goal of the Genacross Lutheran Services Foundation to cover the substantial cost of charitable care, we are not there yet.
 To assist with charitable care, some donors choose to designate their donations to the Genacross Charitable Care Annual Fund.
 This fund has been established for the sole purpose of covering the costs of charitable care.

-In 2014, donors gave $27,900 toward charitable care, up from $3,800 in 2015.
-At the beginning of each calendar year, the total donations held in this fund are equally divided among the six main Genacross Lutheran Services ministries — Genacross at Home, Housing & Community Services, Family & Youth Services, the Wolf Creek Campus, the Toledo Campus, and the Napoleon Campus.
+In 2016, donors gave $27,900 toward charitable care, up from $3,800 in 2015.
+At the beginning of each calendar year, the total donations held in this fund are equally divided among the main Genacross Lutheran Services ministries — Family & Youth Services, Genacross at Home, Housing & Community Services, the Napoleon Campus, the Toledo Campus, and the Wolf Creek Campus.

 If you would like to donate to the Genacross Charitable Care Annual Fund, please contact the Genacross Lutheran Services Foundation at 419.861.4965.